RoperoIvan/Dialogue-System/docs/index.md

 ## TODO 4:  Search which will be the next node in the tree

 ### What do you have to do
+Now we have to find what the next node will be when the player chooses one of the options we created earlier.

+- Search among all the nodes and compare which node has the option taken with the nodes of the tree.

+- Finally assign that node to our currentNode.

 ### What you should see